Skip to main content

 Neuroinflammation and the Microglial Shift

 The brain possesses its own resident immune cells, primarily microglia and astrocytes.
 In a healthy, estrogen-replete state, estrogen helps maintain these cells in a quiescent, neuroprotective phenotype.
 They perform essential housekeeping functions, clearing cellular debris and supporting neuronal function.

 Profound estrogen deprivation, as induced by aromatase inhibitors, can trigger a shift in these glial cells toward a pro-inflammatory phenotype.
 Activated microglia release inflammatory cytokines like Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α), creating a state of chronic, low-grade neuroinflammation.
 This inflammatory milieu disrupts synaptic transmission, impairs neurogenesis, and contributes directly to the feelings of cognitive fog and memory impairment.

 Physical exercise serves as a powerful anti-inflammatory signal.
 During muscular contraction, myokines such as irisin and IL-6 (which acts paradoxically as an anti-inflammatory agent when released from muscle) are released into circulation.
-These molecules can cross the and directly modulate microglial activation, pushing them back toward a neuroprotective state.
+These molecules can cross the blood-brain barrier and directly modulate microglial activation, pushing them back toward a neuroprotective state.

 Lifestyle interventions function as biological signals that directly counter the pro-inflammatory shift in brain glial cells caused by estrogen loss.